danieledapo/danieledapo.github.io/content/about.md

 ---

 I am a developer working at [develer](https://develer.com) where I can build a lot of cool stuff working with great people.
-My main interests are functional programming and programming language design.
-In my spare time I like solving twisty puzzles like the [megaminx](https://en.wikipedia.org/wiki/Megaminx), but my favourite one is the plain old Rubik's cube of course.
-I am not fast by any means though :sweat_smile: but I enjoy the experience a lot.
-I also play guitar and basketball, sometimes.
+Currently I'm working on a 3D CAD for fashion shoes that runs in the broser!

+My interests are functional programming and programming language design.

 This blog will collect my ramblings about whatever I find interesting or worth to be written down.